 The 2021 version reflects a broader approach to modern security, with an emphasis not just on individual vulnerabilities but also on security design and management practices.

-(Understand the relationship between vulnerabilities, threat and risk.)
+(Understand the relationship between vulnerabilities, threat, and risk.)

-OWASP moved this to number one after discovering that 94% of the applications they tested had some broken access control after their 2017 list.
-Broken Access Control occurs when organizations don’t adequately enforce authenticated user restrictions.
+Broken access control occurs when organizations do not adequately enforce authenticated user restrictions.
 Attackers exploit this weakness to access sensitive data and functionality.

-Injection moved down from the number 1 spot in 2017 and added cross-site scripting as a part of the category.
 Injection flaws happen when data from unverified sources is relayed to an interpreter as an element of a command or query.
-It potentially deceives interpreters into performing commands that were not intended, or gaining access to restricted information.
+It potentially deceives interpreters into performing commands that were not intended or allowing access to restricted information.

 (Read our article on SQL injections for an exploration of injection attacks.)

-This moved up from number 6 in 2017.
+This moved up one rank from number 6 in 2017.
 Security misconfiguration occurs at any level of an application stack, including the platform, network services, application server, web server, frameworks, database, custom code, pre-installed containers, virtual machines, or storage.

 Attackers exploit these misconfigurations to access unauthorized information or functionality.

-This moved up from the ninth slot in 2017 and now includes components that pose both potential in addition to known risks.
 Applications that incorporate components with recognized vulnerabilities weaken the defensive system measures, opening up opportunities for various forms of attacks and consequences.
 These components are the vulnerable points that attackers look for when exploiting systems.

 These types of vulnerabilities can result in unauthorized changes to data or software execution paths.